 Lisa McMurray

-Dr. Lisa McMurray has distinguished herself as an outstanding educator in the psychiatry residency program, demonstrating an ongoing commitment to excellence in postgraduate teaching.
+Dr. McMurray has distinguished herself as an outstanding educator in the psychiatry residency program, demonstrating an ongoing commitment to excellence in postgraduate teaching.
 Her innovative leadership is evident in her highly acclaimed ECT simulation course and her role as Director of the Interventional Psychiatry Program.

 As former residency program director and current chair of the Division of Geriatric Psychiatry, she has guided the program through two successful accreditation cycles.
 Her teaching approach skillfully balances autonomy and supervision, creating a positive and stimulating learning environment.